 If you’ve got a few of the above symptoms, your KD/BL system is talking to you.
 It’s letting you know that it needs to be nourished on some level (physical, emotional, spiritual).

 Here are some diet and lifestyle suggestions to help start rebalancing your Kidney/Bladder system to enhance your life-force:

 - Reduce overly salted foods; cured meats, sausages, bacon, pretzels, potato chips

 - Avoid coffee, chocolate, sugar, drugs and other stimulants

-- Eat cranberries, blackberries and blueberries as the go-to fruits
+- Eat cranberries, blackberries, and blueberries as your go-to fruits

-- If the kidney element is deficient, increase animal fat and protein, and reduce fruits and salads
+- If the kidney element is deficient, increase beans, animal fat and protein, and reduce fruits and salads

 - If the kidney element is excessive, decrease animal fat and protein (specifically pork, beef, duck), and increase fruits, fish, and salads